Getting free or low-cost legal advice

-If you qualify for Legal Aid: If you can't afford a solicitor, you may qualify for Legal Aid.
+If you can't afford a solicitor, you may qualify for legal aid.
 Legal aid solicitors are government-funded solicitors who represent people with low incomes in a variety of legal situations, including eviction cases, immigration issues, denial of unemployment compensation or other benefits, and consumer credit problems.

-You can find out if you qualify for Legal Aid and a free legal opinion by visiting the Community Legal service website:
+You can find out if you qualify for legal aid and a free legal opinion by visiting the government service website:

 If your claim involves an issue of social justice or if your dispute has wide implications beyond your individual situation, a solicitor or law firm with an interest in that issue might agree to represent you on a "pro bono" (no fee or reduced fee) basis.

 For example, if your claim involves sexual harassment by an employer, abuse by a spouse or partner, discrimination in housing or employment, freedom of speech or religion, environmental pollution, or access to medical treatment, you may find a barrister or solicitor willing to represent you pro bono and give you free legal advice.